 - Have contributed to the advancement of the dietetics profession

 - Have contributed to the Latino community through education, health promotion, clinical practice, research or other field

 - Have performed volunteer activities in other organizations or institutions

 - One year LAHIDAN membership for the consecutive year

 - Please submit your application form to LAHIDAN Nominating Committee Chair at LAHIDAN@eatright.org by June 15, 2021.

 - Candidate’s resume/CV must be included with application form to provide additional information on the candidate.

 - Award recipient will be notified by email (July, 2020) and announced in an upcoming issue of the Adelante Newsletter, on the LAHIDAN website and in the FNCE® Program.

-- Award recipient is expected to be present at the LAHIDAN Member Reception at FNCE® 2019 in Philadelphia, PA on Sunday, October 27, 2019 to receive recognition and award.
+- Award recipient is expected to be present at the LAHIDAN Member Reception at FNCE® 2020 in Indianapolis, IN to receive recognition and award.

 - Download form: LAHIDAN Trinko Service Award

 Trinko Service Award Reflections from LAHIDAN Leaders and Founders

 The first Trinko Award was presented in 2008.
 As we reflect on this important award showcasing the best of LAHIDAN leadership for services in the profession, let´s take a moment to reflect on the remarkable Genny Trinko and honor her memory for her arduous work.